 Fifty Shades of Grey (2015)

-Though based on a book that gave millions of housewives the vapours, this movie is your standard Hollywood fair that thinks it’s edgy when it’s clearly not and displays a bondage relationship that is anything but romantic.
+Though based on a book that gave millions of housewives the vapours, this movie is your standard Hollywood fair that thinks it’s edgy when it’s clearly not, and it displays a bondage relationship that is anything but romantic.

 As the world’s moral compass continues to spin one can never guess in what direction sex in the cinema will go, and we are left wondering, “Will hard-core sex make a return to the theatres?
 Will groups like the Catholic League of Decency make another comeback and increase censorship?”
 But no matter what direction things go at your local movie house there will always be someone out in there in the world pushing the boundaries.